-Name Description IfIndex Shows the index value that uniquely identifies the interface to which this entry applies.
+Name Description lfindex Shows the index value that uniquely identifies the interface to which this entry applies.
 InetAddrType Specifies the address type for the VRRP interface.
 In this case, IPv6.
 Vrld Specifies a number that uniquely identifies a virtual router on a VRRP router.
-The virtual router acts as

-Name Description the default router for one or more assigned addresses.
+The virtual router acts as the default router for one or more assigned addresses.
 PrimarylpAddr Specifies the link-local address assigned to the VRRP.
 VirtualMacAddr Specifies the MAC address of the virtual router interface.
 State Shows the state of the virtual router interface.
 The possible states are initialize-waiting for a startup event backup-monitoring availability and state of the master router master-functioning as the forwarding router for the virtual router IP addresses Control Displays whether VRRP is enabled or disabled for the port or VLAN.
 Priority Specifies the priority value used by this VRRP router.
 The value 255 is reserved for the router that owns the IP addresses associated with the virtual router.
 The default is 100.
+FasterAdvIntervalEnabled Enables or disables the fast advertisement interval.
+When disabled, the regular advertisement interval is used.
+The default is disable.
+FasterAdvInterval Configures the interval between VRRP advertisement messages.
+You must configure the same value on all participating routers.
+The default is 200.
+Enter the values in multiples of 200 milliseconds.
 Advinterval Specifies the time interval, in seconds, between sending advertisement messages.
 The default is 1 second.
 Only the master router sends advertisements.

+Name Description Action Lists options to override the holddown timer manually and force preemption: none does not override the timer. preemptHoldDownTimer preempts the timer.
+This parameter applies only if the holddown timer is active.
+HoldDownTimer Configures the amount of time, in seconds, to wait before preempting the current VRRP master.
+The default is 0.
 MasterlpAddr Specifies the IP address of the physical interface of the master virtual router that forwards packets sent to the virtual IP addresses associated with the virtual router.
 UpTime Shows the time interval, in hundredths of a second, since the virtual router was initialized.
 CriticallpAddr Specifies an IP interface on the local router configured so that a change in its state causes a role switch in the virtual router (for example, from master to backup) in case the interface stops responding.
 CriticallpAddrEnabled Enables or disables the use of critical IP.
 When disabled, the VRRP ignores the availability of the address configured as critical IP.
 This address must be a local address.
 The default is disabled.
 BackUpMaster Uses the backup VRRP switch for traffic forwarding.
 This option reduces the traffic on the IST link.
 The default is disabled.
 BackUpMasterState Indicates whether the backup VRRP switch traffic forwarding is enabled or disabled.
+AcceptMode Controls whether the VRRP master or backup master accepts packets (other than neighbor discovery packets) destined to the IPv6 address associated with the virtual router.
+The default value is disable.
+HoldDownTimeRemaining Indicates the amount of time, in seconds, left before the HoldDownTimer expires.